 About OPTN regions:

 The US is divided into 11 geographic regions.
 Click on a region to learn more about that region.
-Each region hosts a regional meeting twice each year during the spring and fall public comment periods.
+Each region hosts a regional meeting twice each year during the winter and summer public comment periods.
 If you have never attended a regional meeting before, here's what you can expect.

 - Region 1: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Eastern Vermont